dwarvesf/WeAreHiring/README.md

 - **Geeky style**: We can do anything, wear multiple hats, take multiple approachs from official to tricky way to achieve the goal.
 - **Teamwork**: **_Synchronisation_** and **_Collaboration_** are the most important key things.
 You can read this topic: [It's hard to become a team member](http://tieubao.me/writing/2014/12/05/it-is-hard-to-become-a-team-member/).
 We apply agile process to keep our spirits stick together.
 - **Proactive**: You need to figure out yourself what you want to do and what you want to contribute aligned to the team goal as a dwarf in the tribe.
 We are too busy to tell you.
-- **Growth and sharing**: We believe that working hard and improving yourself everyday will make you paid back later.
+- **Growth and sharing**: You can learn another skill from other teammates.
+We are happy to share it to you.
+And we believe that working hard and improving yourself everyday will make you paid back later.
 Read [this topic](https://www.quora.com/How-can-I-motivate-myself-to-work-hard) to keep yourself motivated.

 ## We do agile